 Blackmoor Bar & Kitchen

-What to enjoy: Oktoberfest Specials from Blackmoor's kitchen, including pork schnitzel, a haus worst plate with beer-steamed German sausages, sauerkraut, warm German salad, and currywurst, and a platter with German ham and sausages, Obatza-Bavarian cheese spread, butterkase cheese, pickled veggies, and German dark rustic bread - available after 2pm from 9/14 - 10/30. (to be confirmed)
+What to Enjoy: Oktoberfest Specials from Blackmoor's kitchen, including pork schnitzel, a haus worst plate with beer-steamed German sausages, sauerkraut, warm German salad, and currywurst, and a platter with German ham and sausages, Obatza-Bavarian cheese spread, and German dark rustic bread - available after 2pm from 9/13 - 10/31.

 Where: 1 Chelsea Street, Charlestown (on the Freedom Trail)